11 December 2008, 5:30 p.m.

 The production of "Momo-taro-san" on Friday, Aug.
 8, was the culmination of the week-long theater camp attended by children who have been affected by cancer — ones who have it or have a sibling who has it.

-On July 16, the Senate unanimously passed The Caroline Pryce Walker Conquer Childhood Cancer Act of 2008 (H.R.
-1553).
-The bill had also passed the House unanimously on June 12.
-The bill significantly increases the federal investment in childhood cancer research, a LLS priority.
 The bill would authorize $150 million over five years to develop grants for research fellowships in pediatric cancer, to fund a population-based national childhood cancer database and to award grants to childhood cancer organizations to raise public awareness, ensuring access to the best available therapies for pediatric cancers.

 "Too many young people's lives were cut short by cancer, but their hopes were not," said Sen. Jack Reed (D-RI).
 "We have made great advances in treating cancer, but there is still much more to be done.
 The Conquer Childhood Cancer Act will deliver much needed hope and support to children and families battling cancer and more resources for vital pediatric cancer research programs."